conestack/node/README.rst

 - to be continued... (see ``node.interfaces`` :) )

-I you need to provide your own behaviors, look a tests of ``node.meta`` for a deeper understanding of the implementation and already existent ``node.behavior.*`` stuff.
+If you need to provide your own behaviors, look a tests of ``node.meta`` for a deeper understanding of the implementation and already existent ``node.behavior.*`` stuff.